 Spokane Municipal Code section 13.04.0802 addresses water service taps and meters.
 Generally, each individual building is to be served by its own water service.
 Minimum meter size shall be /4 inch.
 Planned Unit Developments ("PUD"s) are master metered at the property line.
 Residential meters will be installed in an approved meter box at the property line.
 Meters, 2 inches and above, are installed either in meter boxes at the property line or in the building being served at the point of the service line entry.
+Larger meters are installed either in concrete meter vaults at the property line or in the building being served at the point of the service line entry.
 Larger meters are installed either in concrete meter vaults at the property line or in the building being served at the point of the service line entry - generally in the mechanical room.
-For commercial and industrial service lines, the City requires that customer's project engineer or architect provide the determination of the service line size based on needs of the facility for fire protection, process water, domestic needs, irrigation, etc. The City reviews the proposed service line for compliance with the City's standards.
+For commercial and industrial service lines, the City requires that customer's project engineer or architect provide the determination of the service line size based on needs of the facility for fire protection, process water, domestic needs, irrigation, etc. The City reviews the proposed service line in compliance with the City's standards.
 If the City review finds the service line in compliance with the City's standards, it will be approved.
 Provisions for a remote reader receptacle shall be included to allow the meter to be read without having to enter the building.